Cristián Gutiérrez (soccer, born 1997): International career

-Gutiérrez was eligible to represent both Canada and Chile.
+Gutiérrez is eligible to represent both Canada and Chile.

 In 2015, he was named to the Chile U20 team for the L'Alcúdia Tournament, helping them win the title.
 He then subsequently represented the squad at the 2017 South American U-20 Championship.

-After previously rejecting calls from the Canadian national team, as he had been waiting for additional opportunities with Chile, in 2020, Gutiérrez filed his FIFA one-time switch to switch his representation from Chile to Canada.
-He was called up to the Canadian national team for the first time, for a training camp in January 2021.
+After previously rejecting calls from the Canada national team, as he had been waiting for additional opportunities with Chile, in 2020, Gutiérrez filed his FIFA one-time switch to switch his representation from Chile to Canada.
+He was called up to the Canada national team for the first time, for a training camp in January 2021.
 In March 2021, he was called up ahead of matches in the 2022 FIFA World Cup qualification cycle.
-After initially being unselected for the 2021 Gold Cup, he was later named as an injury replacement for Alphonso Davies, but would not travel to the Gold Cup and would remain with the MLS club, unless needed by Canada.However, despite regularly being called up for World Cup qualifying, he did not make his debut featuring on the bench six times, and was not ultimately selected to the 2022 FIFA World Cup squad.
+After initially being unselected for the 2021 Gold Cup, he was later named as an injury replacement for Alphonso Davies, but would not travel to the Gold Cup and would remain with the MLS club, unless needed by Canada.
+However, despite regularly being called up for World Cup qualifying, he did not make his debut featuring on the bench six times, and was not ultimately selected to the 2022 FIFA World Cup squad.